n1vux/articles/MaltCon/MaltCon-History.md

 _Addenda & Corrigenda should be sent directly to me, Bill._

 *  prehistory, turn-of-millennium & earlier
+    - multiple separate, private Pro and SMOF Scotch or Scotch&Chocolate circles [^2017-12-01_Elaine] [^2025-07-22_CTan]
     - 1998, TF acquired a foundling [road case](https://en.wikipedia.org/wiki/Road_case) to move leftover booze between TF parties. [^2025-07-20_Z1] [TF](https://techno-fandom.org), [wiki](http://tf.wiki.stonekeep.com/)
     - 198x, Bill was inducted into Malt mania by Internet Old Boy, pre-web Scotch logger, member of MITSFS (before NESFA) and author of 1st (?
-2nd ?) thesis on SciFi as LitCrit, Mike Padlipsky aka [MAP](../MAP/).
+2nd ?) thesis on SciFi as LitCrit, Mike Padlipsky aka [MAP](../MAP/) .
 One of the bottles opened at his Wake (2011) will be at Dennis's MaltCon remembrance(s).
     - Dennis met Elaine among the SMOF of the floating WorldCon committee at MilPhil (2001).
       [_Bill & famly were there too, did we talk to either?
 IDK_ [BR]]
     - LAG’s friends enjoy drinking Scotch in Philcon and other con hotel bars.